wevm/viem/site/pages/docs/siwe/actions/verifySiweMessage.md

 `boolean`

-Wheather the signed message is valid for the given address.
+Whether the signed message is valid for the given address.

 ## Parameters